chenytpersonalpage/chenytpersonalpage.github.io/_pages/research.md

-#### **Bridging the Gap Between Stencil and Convolution**
+#### **Transform Stencil Computation to Matrix Multiplication on Tensor Cores (Bridging the Gap Between Stencil and Convolution)**
 Advisor: Dr. Kun Li | Microsoft Research Asia

+We proposed ConvStencil, a novel stencil computing system designed to efficiently transform stencil computation to matrix multiplication on Tensor Cores.
 This project analyzed the similarities and differences between stencils and convolutions and optimized them for acceleration on GPUs based on the characteristics of GPU hardware.
-- Currently, I have developed and proposed a new Tensor core algorithm for stencil computing, based on the img2col approach, that leverages Tensor core processing power for single-channel computations.
+- Inspired by GEMM-based convolution and im2col, we proposed stencil2row layout transformation which significantly saves memory footprint by over 70%.
+- Proposed dual tessellation algorithm which increases Tensor Core utilization from 12.5% to 87.5%.
+- Proposed ditry bits padding to reduce bank conflicts and branch diverges, improving the performance by 21.4%.
+- **[Submitted to PPoPP]** ConvStencil: Transform Stencil Computation to Matrix Multiplication on Tensor Cores.
+Yuetao Chen, Kun Li*, Yuhao Wang, Donglin Bai, Lei Wang, Lingxiao Ma, Liang Yuan, Yunquan Zhang, Ting Cao, Mao Yang.

 #### **Stencil Computing on Heterogeneous Platform**